pefcos/lamp/README.md

 # lamp and lampi
 A boolean (lamp) based esoteric programming language, and its interpreter.
+Version **1.0.1**.

 Examples can be found in the examples directory.
+For older versions of Lamp, you can access the older Lampi interpreters inside the bin folder for the specific version you are searching for.

 ## Lamp documentation